prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 Instructions for setting your withdrawal address do not need to be repeated if withdrawal_credentials are updated to the `0x01` prefix.
 :::

-### Receiving withdrawal balances after `withdrawal_credentials` are updated is automatic, but will take time.
+### Done: Receiving full withdrawals after `withdrawal_credentials` are updated and validator is fully exited is automatic, but will take time.

 Once the validator is both exited as well as having its `withdrawal_credentials` changed to the `0x01` prefix, the validator will automatically have its full balance withdrawn into the chosen ethereum address when a block proposer includes your validator in its block. **Note that a maximum to 16 validators can have their balances withdrawn per block so delay times may vary before seeing the values appear in the ethereum address.**